October 6, 2015

-Two-day program is sponsored by Samson Motors, which is building the Switchblade flying car at one of the local hangars.
+Two-day program is sponsored by Samson Sky, which is building the Switchblade flying car at one of the local hangars.

 The Prineville Airport will be the site of several noteworthy events this weekend, for pilots and for the general public.
 Three classes will be offered, two for pilots and one for “frequent flyers” who are not themselves pilots; receptions, demonstrations, tours, and a world premiere movie showing will round out the slate of events.